-∃There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
-If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision.
+$\sqcup$ There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
+I it you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you u get after your Level 2 appeal decision.